 DMin New Testament Track

 The Doctor of Ministry program at Houston Theological Seminary is designed to be a formative experience for Christian leaders who want to be subject-matter experts.
 The New Testament Track allows leaders to achieve doctoral-level biblical competency by engaging cutting-edge research in New Testament Studies so they can better communicate and embody the reality of God’s word in your local setting.
-Come study with the likes of noted New Testament scholars like Lynn Cohick, Craig Evans, and Ben Blackwell.
+Come study with the likes of noted New Testament scholars like Scot McKnight, Lynn Cohick, and Ben Blackwell.

 Key Areas of Study